plinioseniore/like-a-monkey/README.md

 ### Git Datalist Compare

-Excel datalist are poor in revision control, with this tool an Excel macro combinet with Git give an effective comparison between different releases of a datalist.
+Excel datalist are poor in revision control, with this tool an Excel macro combined with Git give an effective comparison between different releases of a datalist.

 ### Specific Purpose Macro